Chapter 8 Future Study of Intelligence

 Information Genes/DNAs Memory Languages/Texts Scientific Facts

-Optimization Reinforce Learning Error Feedback Trial & Error Hypothesis Testing
+Optimization Genetic Selection Error Feedback Trial & Error Hypothesis Testing

-As we now know, humans have achieved two quantum leaps in intelligence in history.
-The first is the development of spoken and written languages about five to ten thousand years ago.
-That has enabled humans to share and pass on learned knowledge for generations, similar to the role of DNAs in nature.
-The second is the development of mathematics and logic about three thousand years ago, which have become a precise language for modern science.
-This new language has freed us from summarizing knowledge from observations in empirical forms and allowed us to formalize knowledge as verifiable or falsifiable theories through either mathematical deduction or experimental verification.
-Through hypothesis formulation, logical deduction, and experimental testing, we are able to proactively discover new knowledge that was previously impossible by passively learning from data distribution.222such as causal relationships
+As we now know, humans have achieved two quantum leaps in intelligence.
+The first was the development of spoken and written language, which enabled humans to share and transmit learned knowledge across generations, much as DNA does in nature.
+The second was the development of mathematics and formal logic roughly three thousand years ago, which became the precise language of modern science.
+This new language freed us from summarizing knowledge from observations in empirical form and allowed us to formalize knowledge as verifiable theories falsifiable through mathematical deduction or experimental verification.
+Through hypothesis formulation, logical deduction, and experimental testing, we can now proactively discover and develop new knowledge that was previously impossible by passively learning from observed data distributions.444For example, causal relationships cannot be learned from distributions alone [Pea09].

-As we have discussed in the Introduction (Chapter 1), the 1956 “artificial intelligence” (AI) program precisely aimed to study high-level functions such as mathematical abstractions, logical inference, and problem solving that are believed to differentiate humans from animals:
+As discussed in the introduction (Chapter 1), the 1956 “artificial intelligence” (AI) program aimed precisely to study how to endow machines with scientific intelligence, i.e., high-level functions such as mathematical abstraction, logical inference, and problem solving that are believed to differentiate humans from animals:

-As we have clarified repeatedly in this book, much of the technological advances in machine intelligence in the past decades, although carried out under the name “AI”, are actually more closely related to the low-level intelligence shared by both animals and humans, which is mainly inductive.
-So far, there has been no evidence suggesting that these mechanisms alone would suffice to achieve high-level human intelligence that the original AI program truly aims to understand and emulate.
+As we have clarified repeatedly in this book, most technological advances in machine intelligence over the past decades, although carried out under the name “AI”, are actually more closely related to the low-level intelligence shared by both animals and humans, which is mainly inductive.
+So far, no evidence suggests that these mechanisms alone suffice to achieve the high-level human intelligence that the original AI program truly aimed to understand and emulate.

 1. 1.

-simply having memorized the distribution of some knowledge-carrying data and regenerating it;
+having merely memorized the distribution of some knowledge-carrying data and regenerating it;

 2. 2.